strato-emu/strato/CONTRIBUTING.md

 We generally use `in` and `un` where `n = {8, 16, 32, 64}` for our integer primitives in which `i` represents signed integers and `u` represents unsigned integers.
 In addition, we have some other types such as `KHandle` that are used to make certain operations more clear, use these depending on the context.

 ### Constants
-If a variable is constant at compile time use `constexpr`, if it's only used in a local function then place it in the function but if it's used throughout a class then in the corresponding header add the variable to the `skyline::constant` namespace.
+If a variable is constant at compile time use `constexpr`, if it's only used in a local function then place it in the function but if it's used throughout a class then in the corresponding header add the variable to the `strato::constant` namespace.
 If a constant is used throughout the codebase, add it to `common.h`.

 In addition, try to `constexpr` as much as possible including constructors and functions so that they may be initialized at compile-time and have lesser runtime overhead during usage and certain values can be pre-calculated in advance.